Hot flashes or Night Sweating In Midlife May Increase Risk of Sleep Disorder In Women

-Severe hot flashes or night sweats in midlife may increase the risk of sleep disorder in women, claimed a recent study.
+Severe hot flashes, the condition which is also known as night sweating in midlife may increase the risk of sleep disorder in women.
 The researchers also emphasized on the need of early diagnosis of sleep disorder in women to control potential risk of heart diseases stroke and depression which are often tied to poor sleep.

 Obstructive Sleep Apnea (OSA) (a condition more common in men than women), occurs more frequently as women age, gain weight and reach perimenopause and postmenopause stage, revealed the study published in the journal of Menopause.
 About 80 percent of women in their 40's and early 50's experience hot flashes or night sweats.